 is what I have done.
 And I am Caesar.

 Ill fares the land, to hastening ills a prey,

 -The Deserted Village

-The wise man knows that he does not know, and the prudent man respects what he does not control.
+The wise man knows that he does not know.

 Respect is not given.